Currently enrolling students for

 2013/2014 school year.

-Please contact the school office to schedule a tour and classroom observation.
+Please contact the school office for more information.

 45 Years of Service To Our Community

 St. Mark's Montessori School is a non-profit organization which offers the community an excellent educational opportunity that is faithful to Christian principles and in accordance with the Montessori philosophy and principles.

 Our mission is to offer a student the opportunity to benefit from our Montessori program, which strives to develop independence, leadership qualities and self discipline in each child, in an environment where he or she will build a solid foundation for all future learning.